Alonso-del-Arte/copper-mountain-sokoban/README.md

 format and the "freer" SOK format.
 At least initially, I'm leaning to supporting only SLC.
 See [the document about file formats](FileFormats.md) for more details.

+See my ASCII Sokoban project (GitHub repository is called sokoban-ascii) for a quick and dirty HTML, CSS and JavaScript implementation.